min4builder/lakec/README.md

 ## Automated tests

 Run `make check` to run the automated regression suite.
-It has been updated to run in P, and reading it is probably the best way to get a feel for what the language is about, until proper documentation is in place.
-It is available under `test/*.c`.
+It has been updated to run in Lake, and reading it is probably the best way to get a feel for what the language is about, until proper documentation is in place.
+It is available under `test/*.lk`.

 [QBE]: https://c9x.me/compile/
 [C11]: http://port70.net/~nsz/c/c11/n1570.html